alexleybourne/Google-Stack-Overflow/README.md

 - Use `/s` in your searches to search stack overflow instantly
 - You can also use the new shiny `Stack Overflow` button

-## Coming Soon

-- Ability to use autocomplete suggestions
-- Popup and settings from extension icon
-- Shortcut to quickly search from anywhere
-- Idk maybe some pretty animations for no reason

 ## How to install

 1. go to: `chrome://extensions/` in your browser